nektro/me.nektro.net/static/docs/favorite_quotes.md

 > "Any community that gets its laughs by pretending to be idiots will eventually be flooded by actual idiots who mistakenly believe that they're in good company."

 > "If I die now, I'm gonna be miserable for the rest of my life."

+> "Our problems are like diamonds: we inflate their value because we don't understand how many they have in Africa."

+> "A ship is safe in harbor, but that is not what a ship was built for."

+> "Calm seas never made a skillful sailor."

+> "I've had a lot of worries in my life, most of which never happened."